 For Homeopaths and Student Homeopaths

-I enjoy exploring different approaches and models of working, to be flexible in case taking and analysis for the very different clients I meet with.
+I enjoy exploring different approaches and models of working.
+I need to be flexible in my case-taking and analysis for the very different clients I meet with.

 Louis Klein, Jan Scholten, Annette Sneevliet, Dr Jonathan Hardy, Dr Julie Geraghty, Dr Elizabeth Thompson and Geoff Johnson.